FlyGoat/RyzenAdj/README.md

 Required dll is included in ./prebuilt of source tree.
 Please put the dll library and sys driver in the same folder with ryzenadj.exe.

-## TODO
-- Determine the unit of time
-- Add more options
-- Code cleanup (The original program was written in C but now it's C++ in order to call VC++ library)